ccentola/todo-app/README.md

 # Todo List
 A simple web-based todo list app that demonstrates the use of HTML, CSS, JavaScript, and jQuery.
-You can see a deom of the app [here](https://ccentola.github.io/todo-app/).
+You can see a demo of the app [here](https://ccentola.github.io/todo-app/).

-Users can add and remove to-do items in a stylish form that makes use of Google Fonts, Font Awesome icons, and CSS transitions.
+Users can add and remove to-do items using a stylish form that makes use of Google Fonts, Font Awesome icons, and CSS transitions.

 ___
 ## Resources